Synch (character): Krakoan Age

 During the Dawn of X phase, Synch was among the many mutants gathered on the island of Krakoa, after it was established as the new sovereign nation for mutants.
 He was one of the earliest mutants brought back following the implementation of the mutant resurrection protocols because it was believed his power set could allow him to stand-in for any of The Five if needed.
 While physically he was fine, he struggled psychologically with reintegrating into a vastly changed world with peers who have moved on in life.
 Skin was brought back ahead of schedule to act as a companion for Synch and test if mutants from similar time periods should be brought back in clusters.

 Synch, along with Wolverine (Laura Kinney) and Darwin, were tasked by the X-Men to infiltrate a Children of the Vault base inside a Master Mold as only they have the powers to adapt to the changes needed to infiltrate the base security.
 The X-Men created a diversion to ensure that the three would be able to enter undetected, to which they succeeded.
 As soon as the three entered the Vault, they lost contact with the X-Men, and because time moved much quicker inside the Vault, the trio were stuck within for centuries.
 Unbeknownst to those who were left outside the Vault, the three were immediately classified as unidentified subjects.
 During their first day, while engaging the Children of the Vault in battle, Wolverine and Synch killed most of their foes while Darwin's head got caught in a water bubble from Sangre.
 After seeing her teammates killed, Aguja angrily killed herself by projecting a force field that destroyed everything around her in an attempt to kill her foes.

 However, due to their unique powers, the three recovered and went on to survive as centuries went on, fighting different iterations of the Children of the Vault; Synch and Laura became close before developing a romantic relationship.
 Eventually, Darwin was captured and experimented upon by the Vault's artificial intelligence to create an evolved batch of the Children, forcing Laura to sacrifice herself to give Synch enough time to escape and reach Xavier.
-Outside of the Vault, Synch telepathically contacts Xavier and pass on all intelligence before he is killed; he is then resurrected with his memories intact.
+Outside of the Vault, Synch telepathically contacts Xavier and passes on all of his knowledge before he is killed; he is then resurrected with his memories intact.
 With her status in doubt, Laura was also revived by The Five but without her memories of her time inside the Vault or the relationship developed between herself and Synch.